-The three common holiday cacti, named for time of year the blooms appear, include Thanksgiving cactus, Christmas cactus and Easter cactus.
+The three common holiday cacti, named for the time of year the blooms appear, include Thanksgiving cactus, Christmas cactus, and Easter cactus.
 All three are easy to grow and have similar growth habits and care requirements.

 Different Types of Holiday Cactus

 The three types of Christmas cactus plants (holiday cacti) are primarily recognized by the time of bloom.
 Thanksgiving cactus blooms in late autumn, about a month before Christmas cactus.
 Easter cactus displays buds in February and blooms around Easter.

 Different types of holiday cactus are also differentiated by the shape of their leaves, which are actually plump, flat stems.
 Thanksgiving cactus is often known as lobster cactus because the edges of the leaves are hooked, giving them a claw-like appearance.
 Christmas cactus leaves are smaller with smooth edges, and Easter cactus leaves have a more bristled appearance.